csvlinter/csvlinter/README.md

 > **Size Limit:**
 > STDIN input is limited to 10MB by default.
 Use `--max-size` flag to adjust this limit (e.g., `--max-size 50MB`).

+> **Logical Filename:**
+> Use `--filename` to provide a logical filename for schema resolution and reporting when reading from STDIN.
+This enables automatic schema lookup as if you were validating a file with that name.

 ## JSON Schema Support